751 Ute Avenue (P.O. Box 486)

 Kiowa, CO 80117

 The current jail facility opened in 1984 and is the only detention facility in Elbert County.
 The day to day operation is based on Sheriff Heap's "no frills" philosophy, and provides safety and security for staff and inmates.
-The Facility currently houses all classifications of inmates, and includes temporary separate housing for juvenile inmates and various types of special management inmates.
+The Facility currently houses all classifications of inmates.

-The Elbert County jail houses inmates for the Elizabeth Police Department, Kiowa Police Department, Simla Police Department, Colorado State Patrol as well as State (Department of Corrections) and Federal law enforcement agencies.
+The Elbert County jail houses inmates for the Elizabeth Police Department, Kiowa Police Department, Simla Police Department, Colorado State Patrol as well as State and Federal law enforcement agencies.

 The Deputy Sheriffs (level one peace officers) that operate the facility minimize inmate movement by providing needs (such as medical, education, visitation, religious services and various rehabilitation programs) within the inmate's secured areas.
 Safety and security of the inmates and the facility is the top priority of the ECSO Detentions Division.